theCuriousObserver/CS-GO-Hack/README.md

 For Aimbot we also need to create vector.h which is also available in Aimbot folder in github.

 5. After all the files are created, build the project and run the .exe file in Release folder in the project.
 Make sure CS GO is running.

+(In radar hack we don't need memory.h file. main.cpp is sufficient.)

 Resources :-